 Another Bus Option From The Airport to South Strip Resorts

-An alternate, and more direct bus route for those looking to get to MGM Grand, New York New York, Excalibur, or Tropicana by bus from the airport, is the Centennial Express (CX) (more on that route here) which will save you the hassle of having to transfer.
+An alternate and more direct bus route for those looking to get to resorts on the South end of the Strip like MGM Grand, New York New York, Excalibur, or Tropicana is the Centennial Express (CX) (more on that route here) which will save you the hassle of needing to transfer.
 Although that bus doesn’t run the length of the Strip, it does stop at the intersection of Tropicana and Las Vegas Boulevard near those aforementioned resorts before heading down Interstate 15 to Fremont Street.

 If you don’t mind walking, the more direct Centennial Express (CX) bus route could also be used to access Luxor, Mandalay Bay, and Park MGM.
 Just ensure to get off at Tropicana and the Strip.
 Note too that a free tram connects Excalibur to Luxor and Mandalay Bay which will save you some wear and tear.